needle-mirror/com.unity.visualscripting/Documentation~/vs-nodes.md

 Connect a port from one node to a compatible port on another node to create an edge.
 Edges form the logic flow in a Visual Scripting graph.
 Click any port to create a new edge.

 Edges are color-coded: edges that control the logic flow in your graph are white.
 Data edges are colored based on their type.
-For more information about types, see [Object types](vs-types.md).
+For more information about types, refer to [Object types](vs-types.md).

 When you create a new edge, Visual Scripting highlights ports on any other nodes in a graph where you can make a valid connection.
 If you enable **Dim Incompatible Nodes**, Visual Scripting also dims any nodes or ports without a valid connection.